Teradata/stacki-wiki/Creating-Simple-(Package-based)-Pallets.md

 And now you wait.
 Depending on your site bandwidth, this could be a while for very large repositories.
 This is probably a good time to go to lunch.

-Once the download finishes, you'll have an ISO appropriately named in the directory you ran this command in, just add, enable, and create the distribution.
+Once the download finishes, you'll have an ISO appropriately named in the directory you ran this command in, just add and enable it.

 ```
 # stack add pallet CentOS-updates-07282015-0.x86_64.disk1.iso
 # stack enable pallet CentOS-Updates
-# stack create distribution
 ```

 ###### Creating pallet from a repoid.

 Sometimes there's an application you want to install, and a repoconfig file exists for it.
-You can always pull the RPMs with yumdownloader or yum --downloadonly and put them in the /export/stack/contrib/default/1.0/x86_64/RPMS/.
-They'll be available after a "stack create distribution" but there's no versioning and your team may not know you've put them there.
-So let's make it explicit but pulling them from the repo provided by the application vendor.

 For this example we'll use Datastax Cassandra.